KofiAnnan97/simple_csv_grapher/README.md

 - *2D Scatter Plot* (looks similar to animated scatter plot above)

 ## Known Issues
-- For animated graphs, the speed of animation does not scale to the size of the data.
-Therefore, larger files will result in slow, large GIFs, while small files will result in quick, small GIFs.
 - Live View may not close after the window has been exited.